hunter-college-ossd-spr-2020/project-evaluation/evaluation_template.md

 1. What is the primary programming language in the project?
 <br>
 * It is 91.8% built from Javascript.
+Other codes used are CSS, HTML, Shell, and R.

 1. What is the development environment?
 For example, is it Gnu C++ on Linux?
 Are there instructions for how to download, build, and install?